VasilVelinov/MoveMouse/README.md

 # MoveMouse
-Small app, creates small mouse movements no pc do not sleep
+Small app, creates small mouse movements so pc do not sleep